Blueprint Domain Map and Study Priorities

 Key Takeaways

-- The 2026 SCRN blueprint allocates 28 scored items to anatomy/pathophysiology, 42 to hyperacute care, 42 to acute care, 19 to post-acute care, and 19 to prevention.
+- The SCRN blueprint allocates 28 scored items to anatomy/pathophysiology, 42 to hyperacute care, 42 to acute care, 19 to post-acute care, and 19 to prevention — 150 scored items total.

-- Hyperacute Care and Acute Care are the largest domains, together accounting for 84 of the 150 scored items.
+- Hyperacute Care and Acute Care are the largest domains, together accounting for 84 of the 150 scored items (56%).

 - Anatomy and pathophysiology should be studied as clinical localization and mechanism, not as isolated terminology.

-- Post-acute and prevention domains are smaller but high leverage because they test discharge safety, recurrence reduction, caregiver education, and community resources.
+- Post-acute and prevention are smaller but high-leverage domains because they test discharge safety, recurrence reduction, caregiver education, and community resources.

-- The best study plan tags misses by official domain and by reasoning failure, then reallocates practice time every week.
+- The strongest plan tags each miss by official domain and by reasoning failure, then reallocates practice time weekly.

-The SCRN blueprint is built on 150 scored items.
-The official domain counts should drive your study calendar, practice-set design, and remediation plan.
-Hyperacute Care and Acute Care are the largest domains, but the remaining 66 scored items are too many to ignore.
+The SCRN blueprint is built on 150 scored items, and the official domain counts should drive your study calendar, practice-set design, and remediation plan.
+Hyperacute Care and Acute Care are the largest domains, but the remaining 66 scored items are far too many to treat as an afterthought — they routinely decide borderline results.

 |---|---|---|---|